jrsawvel/Wren/README.md

-# Wren
+# Wren README

+### Brief Description

+* Built with Perl and HTML::Template
+* API-based, using REST and JSON.
+* No database.
+* Single-user mode only.
+* Logging in only requires an email address.
+A password is never used.
+* Markup support: Markdown, Multimarkdown,  and HTML.
+* Additional custom commands exist to control formatting and functionality of a post.
+* Simple and enhanced writing areas.
+* Content headers can be used to create a table of contents for the page.
+* RSS feed for posts sorted by created date.
+* Responsive web design.
+* Client-side JavaScript is used only with the editor.
+* Reading time and word count are calculated for each post.
+* The author has a lot of freedom.

+### Longer Description

-Wren is a web-based, static site, blog tool.
-It requires the user to create most of the functions that would be automatically created in "normal" web publishing apps.
+Wren is a web-based, static site, blog tool that does not use a database.

+Wren requires the user to create most of the functions that would be automatically created in most "normal" web publishing apps.

 For example, the homepage is not automatically generated.
 The index.html files that are located in the root directory and in sub-directories get created and updated like a regular article post.